 Your time at Laguna begins the moment you land.
 One of our caring case managers will pick you up at baggage claim and drive you to our facility in Aliso Viejo, answering your questions and preparing you for the admissions process along the way.

 Local Southern California patients receive the same level of hands-on care.
-We will pick you up directly from your door and transport you to the facility where you’ll begin the admissions process and start your rehabilitation.
+We will pick you up directly from your door and transport you to the facility where you’ll begin the admissions process for detox and inpatient treatment to start your rehabilitation.

-*Travel arrange to and from the facility are your responsibility.
+*Travel arranged to and from the facility are your responsibility.
 We do not book flights at the facility.

-The admissions process at Laguna Treatment Hospital is peaceful and quick, usually lasting about an hour.
-The admissions process includes an evaluation by our admissions nurse.
-We will:
+The admissions process at Laguna Treatment Hospital is peaceful and easy.
+The admissions process includes an evaluation by a provider who will:

 - Take your vitals to determine if you have any immediate health issues that must be addressed.

-Toiletries will also be provided at the facility, but you can choose to bring your own toiletries if you prefer.
+Patients also need to bring their own toiletries.
 All shampoos, conditioners, lotions, body washes must be sealed new and unopened.
-These items are also available at the facility for purchase.

-We do allow tobacco products, e-cigarettes, and vapes, as long as they are all unopened when brought to the facility.
-There are outdoor smoking patios and non-smoking patios for you can access on each of the two floors.
-Patios are locked after 11pm and open at 7am.
+We allow cigarettes, as long as they are unopened when brought to the facility.
+We allow outside vapes if they are sealed and disposable.
+However, vape juice may not be brought to the facility, even if it is unopened.
+Vape juice is available for purchase 3 days per week (M,W,F) at Laguna.
+Outdoor smoking patios and non-smoking patios are accessible on each of the two floors.
+Patios are locked after 11 p.m. and reopen at 7 a.m.

-Drug paraphernalia, contraband, alcohol of any kind, and weapons (including pocket knives) are strictly prohibited.
+Drug paraphernalia, contraband, alcohol of any kind (or toiletries containing alcohol), and weapons (including pocket knives) are strictly prohibited.

 No outside food or beverage items are permitted into facilities.
 All meals are provided at the facility.
-Healthy snacks are provided and more snacks and beverages are available for purchase.
+Healthy snacks are also provided throughout the day.

 A Typical Day in Treatment

-Not every day in treatment will be the same; however, you can expect regular structure as you go through the program.
-A typical schedule is below:
+Not every day in treatment will be the same; however, you can expect regular structure as you go through the rehab program.

-- 9:00 am: Gender-specific recovery group meetings, with 10-minute breaks once per hour.
+- 9:00 am: Recovery group meetings, with 10-minute breaks once per hour